telavivmakers/geek_code/README.md

 GED/J d– s:++>: a– C++(++++) ULU++ P+ L++ E—- W+(-) N+++ o+ K+++ w— O- M+ V– PS++>$ PE++>$ Y++ PGP++ t- 5+++ X++ R+++>$ tv+ b+ DI+++ D+++ G+++++ e++ h r– y++**

-A GEEK CODE BLOCK similar to the output created by the PGP program attempts to universalize how you will see the Geek Code around the net and looks like the following:
+A GEEK CODE BLOCK similar to the output created by PGP attempts to universalize how you will see the Geek Code around the net and looks like the following:
 ```
 —–BEGIN GEEK CODE BLOCK—–
 Version: 3.1